 BOOM.
 Marshmallow vodka.

-What size marshmallows should you use for marshmallow vodka?
+Best marshmallows to use for marshmallow vodka

 I used regular size in these photos, but I tested both.